Cecilia-xu/Leetcode/371/Note.md

 ``` Java
 100 ^ 001 => 101
 ```
-- Notice that the previous result may not be the final answer because when two 1s exist on the same spot, XOR are not similar to addition.
+- Notice that the previous result may not be the final answer because when two 1s exist on the same spot.
+XOR is not always similar to addition operation.
 Therefore, we need to use & to make sure no more 1s exist on the same spot.
 ``` Java
 100 & 001 => 000